 Holly Tomlinson joined the Energy Local team in late 2017 as Regulation and Supplier Manager.
 She is responsible for resolving regulatory queries and working with Energy Suppliers and other energy industry participants on developing current and new projects.

 She was inspired to join Energy Local because it is a novel way to solve multiple problems in our energy system, whilst building community cohesion and giving people a stake in local renewables.
 She is particularly enthusiastic about the potential of local balancing, which is at the heart of Energy Local, to make renewables work.

 Prior to Energy Local, Holly worked for 6 years for renewable energy company, Ecotricity, as regulatory and policy analyst and regulatory team manager.

-In addition to working for Energy Local, she is a Director of Tyddyn Teg, a cooperatively run organic veg farm.
-She gets involved in various environmental campaigns and is a Wales branch coordinator for small and sustainable farmers union, the Landworkers’ Alliance Cymru, which advocates for a fairer and more sustainable food system.
+Holly is a Director of Tyddyn Teg, a cooperatively run organic veg farm.
+She gets involved in various environmental campaigns and is a Wales branch coordinator for small and sustainable farmers union the Landworkers’ Alliance Cymru, which advocates for a fairer and more sustainable food system.
 She has a degree in international politics and economics and a graduate diploma in law, and continues to be interested in all these topics.